Municipal Branding & Coat of Arms

 The 'bulrush' brand, which was approved by Delta Council on February 4, 2008, is an official mark used by all Departments for the day-to-day administration and business activities of the municipality, including business cards, stationery, website, brochures, newspaper advertisements, municipal vehicles, clothing, wayfinding signage and street banners.

-History and Symbolism of the Coat of Arms of the Corporation of Delta
+History and Symbolism of the Coat of Arms of the City of Delta

 One hundred and eight years after its establishment as a municipality on November 10, 1879, Delta, in the year 1988, was granted a coat-of-arms from the Crown, a symbol of its structure and authority as a community.
 These arms are a mark of honour.
 They were assigned by the Lord Lyon, King of Arms of Scotland, resident at the Court of the Lord Lyon in Edinburgh, one of the Queen's Royal Heralds, who exercised her prerogative to grant such distinctions to worthy recipients.